awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 If you write an item to a table, you don't have to specify the attributes for any global secondary index sort key\.
 Using `GameTitleIndex` as an example, you would not need to specify a value for the `TopScore` attribute to write a new item to the `GameScores` table\.
 In this case, DynamoDB does not write any data to the index for this particular item\.

 A table with many global secondary indexes incurs higher costs for write activity than tables with fewer indexes\.
 For more information, see [Provisioned Throughput Considerations for Global Secondary Indexes](#GSI.ThroughputConsiderations)\.

+## Table classes with global secondary indexes<a name="GSI.tableclasses"></a>

+A global secondary index will always use the same table class as its base table\.
+Any time a new global secondary index is added for a table, the new index will use the same table class as its base table\.
+When a table's table class is updated, all associated global secondary indexes are updated as well\.

 ## Provisioned Throughput Considerations for Global Secondary Indexes<a name="GSI.ThroughputConsiderations"></a>